 Assistant Treasurer: The individual listed as assistant campaign treasurer on the most recent campaign treasurer appointment form filed with the City of Austin.
-Note: A general-purpose committee is not required to appoint an assistant campaign treasurer but may do so.
+Note: A specific-purpose committee that files with the City of Austin is not required to appoint an assistant campaign treasurer but may do so.
 An assistant treasurer may sign reports if the campaign treasurer is not available.
 However, if the campaign treasurer appointment is terminated, the assistant treasurer does not have authority to sign the committee's reports or otherwise act as the committee's campaign treasurer.
+(Specific-purpose committees who file only with a local authority may not appoint an assistant campaign treasurer.)

-Chair: Not applicable for GPAC.
+Chair: Not applicable for SPAC.